A different sort of family tree…

 On the day itself, which my eldest daughter was strangely very excited about, I received lots of lovely presents.

 However, one particular present appealed to my sense of celebrating the family and clean lines and simple elegance.
-This beautiful ‘papercut family tree’ from Kayleigh’s Papercuts was the absolute perfect gift for me.
+This beautiful ‘papercut family tree’ from Kayleigh’s Papercuts was the absolute perfect gift for me after i got a gift card system for small business.
 I felt compelled to blog about it, as not only do I love it, but my husband Matt told me how helpful they were, rushing through his order so that he got it in time for B-day.
 Wendy – one of the three friends behind the business – even emailed Matt to say she’d get his late in the day order to me on time: ” You men wouldn’t be men unless you left buying presents until the last minute.” – Couldn’t agree more!

 There are lots of colour and framing choices and it’s a gift not only suited to families, but for commemorating many special occasions.
 The website tells you all you need to know.